 Conditions such as squint or amblyopia can lead to lifelong problems so it really is a case of ‘After Eight is too Late’.
 If detected early amblyopia and squint can often be corrected and other visual problems such as childhood myopia can be managed effectively, yet, fifty per cent of parents with children aged eight and under have never taken their child for a sight test.”

-Levels of Myopia (short-sight), which typically occurs in childhood between the ages of six and 13, have more than doubled over the last 50 years and currently affect around a fifth of all teenagers in the UK.
+Levels of Myopia (short-sight), which typically occurs in children between the ages of six and 13, have more than doubled over the last 50 years and currently affect around a fifth of all teenagers in the UK.

 Tell-tale Signs Your Child Is Struggling With Their Vision